HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Nullification

-A concept found in RISC architectures for reducing pipeline unfrinedly branches is **nullification**.
+A concept found in RISC architectures for reducing pipeline unfrieNdly branches is **nullification**.
 The idea is to "nullify" an instruction on the result of the previous instruction.
 For example, a test instruction sets the nullify bit in the status register to indicate that the follow-on instruction will have no effect on the proecessor state but rather treated as a NOP.
 For experimenting with the concept, the architecture needs a few changes:

 1.) the operand modes will feature for mode 1 a 4-bit field to store the nullifictaion options.
 There are at least two options: "never" and "always".
 A value of zero in the field is interpreted as "never".